PJayB/HTTP/README.md

 - I release this without any promises of functionality or warranty.
 - I'm happy to be contacted if you have problems with any of this code.

+WebSocket Handshake Hashing:

+Currently I'm using a third party hashing library that isn't mine to distribute, but I can recommend the smallsha1 code found at http://code.google.com/p/smallsha1/.

+Integrate it with this library by using the following code to build your response to the Websocket handshake:

+	HTTP::HashFunc hashFunc = [] (const char* pStrIn, UINT* pHashOut)
+	{
+		SHA1 hash;
+		hash << pStrIn;
+		hash.Result((unsigned*) pHashOut);
+	};

+	HTTP::BuildWebsocketRequestResponse(
+		request,
+		hashFunc,
+		&responseHeader);